Rebecca D. Jackson: Injury

-Jackson had a spinal cord injury in the late 1970s and has used a wheelchair since then.
+Jackson had a spinal cord injury in the late 1970s and used a wheelchair since then.

+Later life and death

+In 2019, Jackson became the lead investigator on a $65 million research study to help reduce deaths from opioid use.
+She died on October 11, 2022.

 Notable achievements

-Jackson's work in the field of medicine has resulted in a number of awards and honors:
+Jackson's work in the field of medicine resulted in a number of awards and honors: